timfulmer/bigdatahowto/USECASE.md

 ####Defaults

 We'll be building the system above in iterations.
-Initial development is scoped to implementing an in memory queue, a JavaScript processor, an S3 resource and an always allow Authenticator.
-SQS, ElastiCache, SpringSecurity and potentially other technologies can be added once we've built up a test environment and can measure their impact on the system.
+Initial development is scoped to implementing an in memory queue, a JavaScript processor, an local file system resource and an always allow Authenticator.
+SQS, S3, ElastiCache, SpringSecurity and potentially other technologies can be added once we've built up a test environment and can measure their impact on the system.

 ####API

-BD API with three methods:
+BD API with the following methods:

  - Add message;
  - Query job;
  - Query metadata;
+ - Process job;
+ - Delete message.